orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Filter for what do you want to optimize for.
 	- Optimize targeting X. (In least complexity or ..)
 	- Optimize
+	- Does it have support for X -> X is a selection from some other library (otherwise X .
+Possibly through library.

 Comparing Languages